While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-A great career change cover letter focuses on bridging the gap between a job seeker’s background and where they want to go in their career, something this cover letter does flawlessly.
+A great career change cover letter focuses on bridging the gap between your background and where you want to go in your career, something this cover letter does flawlessly.

 The applicant highlights all the reasons why their background in fashion is a strength, not a weakness.
 This tells employers that they’ve thought carefully about how they can apply their skills in their new target industry.

 But they don’t stop there.
-They also explain what concrete steps they have taken to upgrade their skill set and develop the industry-specific abilities they’ll need to succeed as a UI/UX designer.
+They also explain what concrete steps they’ve taken to upgrade their skill set and develop the industry-specific abilities they’ll need to succeed as a UI/UX designer.

 11. The enthusiastic cover letter